3 ways to master the perfect mojito for your next summer party

 Their Chelsea location is decorated with vintage Cuban photography and salsa is always on the playlist.
 Calle Dao's ambiance will take you back to the 1870s, at the height of Havana's Barrio Chino (Chinatown).

-Onika Smith, the general manager at the Chelsea location, saudthat "Calle Dao is quintessential New York.
+Onika Smith, the general manager at the Chelsea location, said that "Calle Dao is quintessential New York.
 The melting pot of these 2 cultures is what New York City is all about."

 For more of your favorite ABC7 reporters and anchors cooking delicious recipes, visit our Holiday Recipes page!